divio/divio-cloud-docs/introduction/aldryn/aldryn-django-05-more-complex-configuration.rst

 added an application and deployed it.
 However, the installation process was extremely simple and required very minimal configuration.

-In practice, adding a Django application to an application will generally require more complex configuration.
+In practice, adding a Django application will generally require more complex configuration.

 We'll explore this by adding `Django Debug Toolbar
 <https://django-debug-toolbar.readthedocs.io/en/stable/>`_ to the application.